 Planked Wall Transformations

-Planked walls (or shiplap walls) are HUGE right now.
-And if you love farmhouse style (or even just like watching Fixer Upper on TV) then you are definitely familiar with this style of stacked horizontal boards.
-(Although let’s not confuse this style with the vertical panelled boards from the 70s that people tend not to like as much – aka our basement walls!).
+Planked walls (or shiplap walls) have been popular for a while.
+If you love farmhouse style (or just liked watching Fixer Upper on TV) then you are definitely familiar with this style of stacked horizontal boards.

 Katie from Little House of Four did a white planked/shiplap wall in her entryway.
 Can you believe that it cost her less than 50$ for an entire wall!?